 I am a Ph.D.
 Candidate in Economics at the University of California San Diego.
-I am on the 2025-2026 Job Market.

 I have been recognized as 2026 Young Urban Economist by the IGC/World Bank, and have received the Clive Granger Research Award for Most Promising Graduate Student Research and the Walter Heller Memorial Prize for Best Third-Year Paper; awarded by UCSD.